crjones-amath/global_cloud_hindcast/README.md

 server, and is available upon request from the author, including all scripts required to process the data.

+# Version Info
+* v0.1: Contains figures that correspond to submission of paper to _Mon.
+Wea.
+Rev._

 # Contact Info
 * Author: Christopher Jones
 * Email: christopher.r.jones@gmail.com